harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-saa-s-release-notes.md

 #### What's new

-- WIP: The current version of Open HFT Chronicle Queue (version 5.19.2) has been upgraded to 5.22.28 to enable the upgrade of JDK from version 11 to version 17.
+- Open HFT Chronicle Queue has been upgraded from version 5.19.2 to version 5.22.28 to enable the upgrade of JDK from version 11 to version 17.
 (PL-39953)

 #### Early access